 Once accepted into our school system.
-The student will be expected to follow all required policies and supervision as outlined in our MCSD handbook.
+The student will be expected to follow all required policies guidelines as outlined in the MCSD student handbook.

 F. Magnet/Charter School Program Description

 Muscogee County School District offers magnet and charter programs within schools that offer a wide variety of concentrated studies.